MaayanLab/blitzgsea/README.md

 ### Speeding up enrichment calculations

 blitzGSEA is currently the fastest GSEA implementation.
-The most time consuming step of blitzGSEA is the generation of a robust null distribution to compute p-values.
-Since the null distribution depends on the value distribution of the inout signature blitzGSEA will by default compute a new null for each new input signature. blitzGSEA is able to compute the similarity between input signatures using Kullback–Leibler divergence to identify similar signatures to share null models.
-If a previous signature has a similar value distribution a cached null model is used.
+The most time-consuming step of blitzGSEA is the generation of a robust null distribution to compute p-values.
+Since the null distribution depends on the value distribution of the input signature, blitzGSEA will, by default, compute a new null for each new input signature. blitzGSEA can compute the similarity between input signatures using Kullback–Leibler divergence to identify similar signatures to share null models.
+A cached null model is used if a previous signature has a similar value distribution.
 The relevant parameters of the `blitzgsea.gsea()` function are shown below:

 | parameter name | type | default	| description |
 |:-----|:---------|:-------------|:------|